 At times these monkeys can get aggressive especially when any food is present.
 The best way to avoid any mishap is to not take any food with you and most of all not try touching the monkeys, especially the babies.

 The summit here offers views of the long curved beach lying beneath and the surrounding areas.

 Swimming and sunbathing at Ao Manao

-Ao Manao is seemingly enclosed by mountainous rock formations on either side with sea water shallow for quite a distance.
-Islands jutting out of clear turquoise waters and a backdrop of perfectly aligned trees are what makes this beach a must visit while in Prachuap.
+Ao Manao is seemingly enclosed by mountainous rock formations on either side with seawater shallow for quite a distance.
+Islands jutting out of clear turquoise waters and a backdrop of perfectly aligned trees are what make this beach a must-visit while in Prachuap.